A to Z of Community College Certificates and Courses

 iStockPhotos/Jacob Lund

-U.S. community colleges offer a wide range of courses and certificate programs to cater to diverse educational and career goals.
+U.S. community colleges offer courses and certificate programs to cater to diverse educational and career goals.
 As I researched this article, I was impressed by the wealth of large and small programs our community colleges offer.
-I also understand the intricate process each college requires to provide a course.
+I also understand the intricate process each college requires to offer a course.
 No esoteric or useless courses or certificates exist in a community college catalog.
 Furthermore, community college instructors are specialists.
 These experienced, credentialled adjunct faculty have state-of-the-art knowledge of their subject.
 And they are eager to share it with you.
 So, whether you are in your 50s and have been laid off after working for the same company for 20 years or are a young person exploring your options after graduating from high school, review all the possibilities your community college offers.

 Workforce development and economic development are inextricably linked,Wallace said.
 If we are going to be successful in expanding the economy of our region and raising per capita income levels of our residents, we will have to be extremely good at leveraging the education-to-earnings pipeline.
 Employers must be involved in all facets of their prospective employees’ educational journey.
 Source: Community College Daily